Wayne Maurice Caron: Biography

 Caron was born in Middleborough, Massachusetts.
 He graduated from Memorial High School in Middleborough in June 1966.

-He joined the U.S. Navy on July 12, 1966, at Boston.
+Caron joined the U.S. Navy on July 12, 1966, at Boston.
 He completed recruit training at the Great Lakes Naval Training Center and then Navy Hospital Corps School, at Great Lakes, Illinois.
-He also completed the Field Medical Service School at Camp Pendleton, California.
+Caron also completed the Field Medical Service School at Camp Pendleton, California.
 On January 16, 1968, he was promoted to hospital corpsman third class.

-On July 3, 1968, he was sent to and arrived in Vietnam.
+On July 3, 1968, Caron was sent to and arrived in Vietnam.
 He was assigned to Headquarters and Service Company, 3rd Battalion, 7th Marine Regiment, 1st Marine Division (Reinforced).
-On July 28, he was killed in action during an intense firefight while serving as a platoon corpsman with K Company, 3rd Battalion, 7th Marines in Quảng Nam Province, South Vietnam.
-Before he was killed, he was wounded three separate times in the firefight by enemy fire while he moved to render aid to fallen Marines.
+On July 28, Caron was killed in action during an intense firefight while serving as a platoon corpsman with K Company, 3rd Battalion, 7th Marines in Quảng Nam Province, South Vietnam.
+Before he was killed, Caron was wounded three separate times in the firefight by enemy fire while he moved to render aid to fallen Marines.
 The 3rd Battalion, 7th Marines lost 18 Marines besides Caron that day.

 Caron, age 21, was buried in Arlington National Cemetery, Arlington County, Virginia.

-On April 20, 1970, Caron's wife was presented Caron's Medal of Honor by Vice President Spiro Agnew during a ceremony at the White House.
+On April 20, 1970, Caron's wife was presented his Medal of Honor by Vice President Spiro Agnew during a ceremony at the White House.